Infections That Pets Carry

 Here are some tips to help your family safely care for pets:

 - Always wash your hands, especially after touching your pet, handling your pet's food, or cleaning your pet's cage, tank, or litter box.
 Wear gloves when cleaning up after an animal's waste, and if you have a bird, wear a dust mask over your nose and mouth when cleaning the cage to prevent inhaling urine or fecal particles.
-Don't have kids clean cages or litter boxes unless there is supervision or until they have demonstrated they can do this safely and responsibly (and again, hands should be washed afterward).
+Don't have kids clean cages or litter boxes unless there is supervision or until they know how to do this safely and responsibly (and again, hands should be washed afterward).

-- Avoid kissing or touching your pet with your mouth because infections can be transmitted by saliva.
+- Avoid kissing or touching your pet with your mouth because infections can spread through saliva.
 Also, don't share food with your pet.

 - Keep your pet's living area clean and free of waste.
 If your pet eliminates waste outdoors, pick up waste regularly and don't allow kids to play in that area.